Update: Starting now, all eligible US merchants can receive free fraud protection on Shop Pay with Shopify Protect.

 The Verizon report confirms that password reuse is a widespread problem as stolen and reused credentials are implicated in 80% of hacking-related breaches.

-“You wouldn’t leave the door of your home unlocked overnight,” says Colin Bodell, VP of Engineering at Shopify Plus.
+“You wouldn’t leave the door of your home unlocked overnight,” says Colin Bodell, VP of Engineering at Shopify.
 And as a business scales with more stores and staff over time, forgoing these security measures is equivalent to leaving multiple brick-and-mortar stores around the world unlocked at once.

-To protect store access on Shopify Plus, the most secure action a brand can take is to turn on SAML and SCIM to authenticate users and manage, add/remove new ones.
+To protect store access on Shopify, the most secure action a brand can take is to turn on SAML and SCIM to authenticate users and manage, add/remove new ones.

 If there isn’t an existing integration with a third-party identity provider, the next best thing is to enable an organization-level two-factor authentication (TFA) to ensure that only authorized staff can log in to the backend.